 - Get Star Citizen Today.
 This link has a referral code that will reward you an additional 5,000 UEC to spend ingame on weapons and stuff.
 UEC are “permanent” in that anything bought with those credits you get to keep forever.

 - Choose from one of these two game packages.
 The $45 Aurora LN.
 It's a basic ship but that's all you need to start.
 If you want a smaller but more aggressive looking ship, the mustang Alpha game package can be had for $45.
 You are, of course, not locked into either of these ships and can choose to purchase a more expensive game package but please read on before you do that.
 You can also upgrade your starter ship to a more expensive ship in the future.

 “Some of these ships cost hundreds of dollars!”

 Luckily, it doesn't have to be that way.
 You can get into the game for as little as $45 and still fly a solid selection of those expensive ships.
 All for $45.

-The Aurora isn’t a bad starter ship.
+The Aurora isn't a bad starter ship.
 It can be fitted and configured to perform most roles in the game: Combat, Mining, Transport (cargo or passenger), Exploration, Bounty Hunting, Recon.
 While it'll never be a master of any of those roles, it can be outfitted to perform any of those roles.
 Really your imagination is the limit and that is what makes it a great ship to start out with and get a taste of all the game has to offer.
 Furthermore, most backers only have a starter ship.
-As shown by this census data taken in 2014 of the Star Citizen playerbase, 43% of players had the Aurora and according to Chris Roberts roughly 60-70% of players only have a starter ship.
+As shown by this census data taken in 2014 of the Star Citizen playerbase, 43% of players had the Aurora and according to chris roberts roughly 60-70% of players only have a starter ship.
 This trend of most players being a single ship owner has continued through 2020.